widgetti/ipyvolume/README.md

 Ipyvolume will probably, but not yet:
  * Render labels in latex.
- * Do isosurface rendering.
- * Do selections using mouse or touch.
  * Show a custom popup on hovering over a glyph.

 # Documentation